Unknown City Dwellers. A Report on Free-Living Rats

 Since 2018, Open Cages has been a co-founder of Anima International, operating in Poland, the UK, Denmark, France, Bulgaria, and Norway.

-The Mushika Foundation has supported Open Cages with a donation for statutory purposes, enabling the development of activities.
+The Mushika Foundation has supported Open Cages with a donation of PLN 100,000 for statutory purposes, enabling the development of activities.
 Thanks to this support, Open Cages can more effectively fulfil their mission both domestically and internationally.

 Campaign aimed at banning the use of cages for calves – Bulgarian foundation Nevidimi Zhivotni ('Invisible Animals')